 Ask vendors to prove that their security programme provides flexible and comprehensive security controls to meet stringent industry requirements.

 For instance, reputable vendors complete annual security assessments conducted by independent PCI SSC Qualified Security Assessors.
 They vendor should also demonstrate on-going practices that comply with PCI DSS.

 When relevant, they should complete regular independent assessments to ensure they comply with HIPAA Privacy and Security rules, too.
 This includes audits to demonstrate HIPAA compliance.
 Look to see if they're listed on the Visa Global Registry of Service Providers, too.

 Ultimately, the vendor should implement a security programme that support customers in a variety of industries.
 In addition to PCI DSS and HIPAA, these industries often abide by security standards such as ISO 27001, HITRUST (Health Information Trust Alliance), ITIL and others.
 All demand the protection of confidential and proprietary customer data.

 Your localisation provider should be fluent in international regulations, too.
 For instance, the company should be well-versed in the implications of recent GDPR legislation.
 And it should be certified in Privacy Shield frameworks, which provide a mechanism to comply with data protection requirements when transferring personal data from the European Union and Switzerland to the U.S.

 Secure Hosting Solutions

-Leading vendors often provide hosting for their website translation solutions, which includes the content of your localised site.
+Leading vendors often provide hosting for their website translation services, which includes the content of your localized site.
 Their hosting infrastructures should also provide best-of-breed security, scalability and redundancy.
 Ask if their solutions are hosted in physically secure, geographically diverse data centres.
 Great vendors also use real-time network monitoring and system defense.